ballerina-platform/ballerina-release/release-notes/swan-lake-alpha5-release-note.md

 ##### File Package Updates

-- The `path` field in the `ListenerConfig` has changed from optional to mandatory.
+- Changed the `path` field in the `ListenerConfig` from optional to mandatory.
 - Improved the compiler plugin validation for the service.

 ##### Log Package Updates